immregistries/EHR-Sandbox/README.md

-NOTE: This Repository is in the process of being restructured to improve clarity, branch organization will be revised, and the Docker deployment kit on the deployment-kit branch is in the process of being fixed and upgraded
+NOTE: This Repository is in the process of being restructured to improve clarity, branch organization will be revised, and the Docker deployment kit on the deployment-kit branch is in the process of being fixed and upgraded.

+Currently only H2 database is supported

 The EHR Sandbox is a testing tool developed by AIRA and NIST along with the IIS Sandbox tool.
 It's purpose is to simulate the behaviour of a Electronic health record (EHR).